bekotweaks/regeditortweakinspector/README.md

 To download the full ZIP package correctly:

 1. Go to the repository page: https://github.com/bekotweaks/regeditortweakinspector
-2. Click the green "Code" button
+2. Click On The Latest Release
 3. Select "Download ZIP"
 4. Save the file to your computer
 5. Follow the instructions below to unblock and extract it properly